OBOFoundry/OBOFoundry.github.io/ontology/doid.md

     title: Disease Ontology inferred hierarchy that includes anatomy, cell of origin, infectious agent and phenotype axioms
   - id: doid.obo
     title: Disease Ontology inferred hierarchy that includes anatomy, cell of origin, infectious agent and phenotype axioms
-  - id: HumanDO.obo
-    title: Disease Ontology asserted is_a hierarchy (equivalent to doid-non-classified.obo)

 browsers:
   - label: DO
     title: DO Browser